Other brands: none available in New Zealand

 Comirnaty™ is latex-free.
 The vial stopper is made with synthetic rubber (bromobutyl), not natural rubber latex.

 Pregnancy is a precaution for Comrinaty™.
 Pregnant women at risk of exposure to SARS-CoV-2 can be vaccinated with informed consent.
-To date, clinical studies have not investigated the mRNA vaccine in pregnancy – a phase II/III clinical trial is underway in the US and several registries are actively monitoring women and their infants following vaccination in pregnancy.
+To date, few clinical studies investigated the mRNA vaccine in pregnancy – a phase II/III clinical trial is underway in the US and several registries are actively monitoring women and their infants following vaccination in pregnancy.
+Recent data has shown no safety concerns after mRNA vaccines were given to over 35,000 pregnant women in the US.
 Based on how the vaccine works, it is unlikely to pose a specific risk when given to pregnant women.
 Increased risk of severe COVID-19 disease in pregnancy and adverse fetal outcomes have been documented.

 Thrombocytopenia and coagulation disorders